Outcomes and Sanctions

 - Denial of Access to Specific Areas: Ban from certain non-academic area(s) for a specified length of time.

 - Eviction from Residence: Termination of the residence hall agreement and exclusion from visiting within certain or all residential facilities, as set forth in the notice of eviction, for a specified period of time.
 A student who is evicted is not entitled to a refund of room fees.
-A student who is a freshman or sophomore and is evicted from residence is unable to fulfill residency requirements and may be suspended, upon review.
+A student who is required to live on campus and is evicted from residence is unable to fulfill residency requirements and may be suspended, upon review.

 - Revocation of Privileges: Restrictions placed on activities and/or use of University services and facilities for a specified period of time.